 Monday, Wednesday & Thursday 7:00am to 6:00pm

 Up-to-date on annual vaccinations & minimum of ten (10) weeks of age

-My own dogs receive the core vaccinations on schedule with both Bordetellosis and Leptospirosis.
+My own dogs receive the core vaccinations on schedule with Lyme, Bordetellosis and Leptospirosis.
 We use Simparica Trio for internal and external parasite control to keep them safe and healthy.
-We also clean and sanitize with Prevail.
+We also clean with KennelFresh and sanitize with Prevail.

-These requirements are to keep all humans and dogs safe because your dog's health and safety is very important to me.
+These requirements are to keep all humans and dogs safe because your dog's health and safety is very important.

 Your dog will have the opportunity to: